-The Bank is in the process of migrating to system driven rating using web based rating model solution acquired from M/s.
+With the view to migrate to advanced approaches in credit risk, the Bank has implemented the system driven rating using web based rating model solution (RAM & CRESS) acquired from M/s.
 Crisil Risk &Infrastructure solutions Ltd.,

 The bank follows a well-defined multi layered discretionary power structure for sanction of loans.
 Credit Approval Grid has been constituted at H.O for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.